-The ASCG considers the objective of the proposals to be understandable and welcome, as they address the questions of whether the investment made with the acquisition was worthwhile and whether management created added value for the company and its shareholders.
-Thereby, it has to be considered that These questions are difficult to answer on the basis of the information available to date.
-On the basis of the proposals, companies would be forced to think about suitable measures and information.
+The ASCG considers the objective of the proposals understandable and welcomed, as the proposals address the questions of whether the investment made with the acquisition was worthwhile and whether management created value for the company and its shareholders.
+However, several of these questions are difficult to answer on the basis of the information and the IT environment available to entities to date.
+On the basis of the proposals, companies would certainly have to think thoroughly about suitable measures and information.

-However, we consider the gathering of the necessary information for the proposed disclosures to be difficult.
-Particularly in the regularly observable cases of an integration of the acquired company into the acquirer and the restructuring of a group, which also can take place at a later date.
-While the explanations in the DP give the impression that integrations are rather the exception, the ASCG considers them to be the rule, e.g. to achieve synergies.
-For this reason, we believe that the disclosures on subsequent performance should focus more strongly on the combined business; we therefore suggest amending and clarifying the disclosure objective.
-In general, we are of the opinion that it would be more helpful to further substantiate the basic disclosure objectives and to require and focus less on specific disclosures.
+We consider the gathering of the necessary information for the proposed disclosures to be difficult.
+This is particularly true for the regularly observable cases where the acquired company is fully integrated into the business of the acquirer and where a group is restructured, which also can take place later.
+While the explanations in the DP give the impression that integrations are rather the exception, the ASCG considers them to be the rule, e.g., to achieve synergies.
+For this reason, we believe that the metrics used by companies to monitor whether the objectives of the acquisition are being met, will, in practice, focus more strongly on the combined business; we therefore suggest substantiating, amending, and clarifying the disclosure objective in this regard.

 We agree with the requirement to disclose the proposed information for as long as its management continues to monitor the acquisition to see whether it is meeting its objectives.
 The ASCG discussed whether it would be beneficial to require a list (either permanently or for a defined period of time) of all acquisitions not or no longer monitored.
-Ultimately, we do not attribute an information benefit to such a list and therefore support the one-off disclosures envisaged by the IASB, if management does not monitor an acquisition or stops monitoring whether those objectives are being met before the end of the second full year after the year of acquisition.
+Ultimately, we do not attribute an information benefit to such a list and therefore support the one-off disclosures envisaged by the IASB if management does not monitor an acquisition or stops monitoring whether those objectives are being met before the end of the second full year after the year of acquisition.
 We also support the disclosures required in the event of subsequent changes to the metrics used for monitoring purposes.

-Regarding the requirement that the information provided should be based on the information and the acquisitions a company's CODM reviews, we questioned whether focussing on the information monitored by the CODM constitutes the appropriate level.
-By analogy to the management approach used for segment reporting in IFRS 8, the DP proposes to base the information for the intended disclosures on metrics that are monitored by the CODM.
-We note that the CODM often only monitors the largest acquisitions, especially in large groups and conglomerates, so that in this case information on further significant acquisitions possibly would not be disclosed, which would not be sufficient.
-This also might also appliesy to small acquisitions, which are not significant individually, but in aggregate could add up to a relevant amount.
-Since quite a few acquisitions conceivably are not monitored by the CODM, we believe explored whetherthat reference cshould rather be made to the highest level at which the acquisition is monitored individually.
+We agree that the information provided should be based on the information and the acquisitions a company's CODM reviews.
+In reaching this conclusion, we questioned whether focussing on the information monitored by the CODM constitutes the appropriate level.
+By analogy to the management approach used for segment reporting in IFRS 8, the IASB proposes to base the information for the intended disclosures on metrics that are monitored by the CODM.
+We note that the CODM often only monitors the biggest acquisitions, especially in large groups and conglomerates, so that in this case information on further significant acquisitions would possibly not be disclosed.
+This might also apply to small acquisitions, which are not significant individually, but in aggregate could add up to a relevant amount.
+Since, conceivably, guite a few acquisitions are not monitored by the CODM, we explored whether reference could rather be made to the highest level at which the acquisition is monitored individually.
 Ultimately, we were concerned that this alternative threshold might be too low.
-In order to counteract this, such a reference could be linked to an additional materiality threshold.
-However, if a materiality threshold (e.g. 'significant') were implemented, an undefined legal concept would be introduced, whereas we consider the established CODM approach from IFRS 8 to be more objective.
+To counteract this, such a reference could be linked to an additional materiality threshold.
+However, if a materiality threshold (e.g., 'significant') were to be implemented, an undefined legal concept would be introduced, whereas we consider the established CODM approach from IFRS 8 to be more objective.
 As a result, we support the CODM approach for pragmatic reasons and due to the lack of a superior, sufficiently objectifiable alternative, even though not every significant transaction is likely to be reported at the CODM level.
-Additionally, we think it would be helpful to define 'monitoring'.
+Additionally, we think it would be helpful to define the term 'monitoring'.